VAT Returns in France

 40% of the VAT due if the return is filed after the 30-day period is over.

 80% of the VAT due if activity is discovered that wasn’t reported previously.

 5% of the VAT due.
 This penalty should be added to the late filing penalties.
 Interest applies on top of this (0.20% per month).

 Late registrationNormally, no penalties for late registration.
 Penalties are charged as part of the regularization of the VAT returns.

-If an intra-Community acquisition or any other purchase under the reverse charge mechanism is missed, there is a penalty of 10% of the VAT amount on this intra-Community acquisition.
+If an intra-Community acquisition or any other purchase under the reverse charge mechanism is missed, there is a penalty of 5% of the VAT amount.
 However, there is an administrative penalty that waives the penalty when the taxpayer has voluntarily corrected the error before any notice from the authorities.

 Additional penalties may be charged by the authorities, particularly where the corrections are triggered by an investigation or VAT audit.